OpenConext/Stepup-Deploy/README.md

 _Do note that the installation of graylog requires the downloading of a .deb.
 This can take some time._

-Place the SSL certificates in `./Stepup-Deploy/ssl`:
+Place the required SSL certificates in `./Stepup-Deploy/ssl`:

  * `ca.crt` — CA certificate chain
  * `server.crt` — Server wildcard certificate